 'Neither' is used to refer to two people, things, or options, indicating that none of them are applicable or desirable.
 It is often used in

 Of course both of them saw the thief but

 How to Use Neither

-Neither is a pronouns that implies a negative meaning, thus it is used with an affirmative verb; however, the meaning stays negative.
-Remember to use a singular verb with neither when it is used as the subject pronoun of the sentence.
+Neither is a pronoun that implies a negative meaning.
+Thus, it is used with an affirmative verb; however, the meaning of the sentence remains negative.
+Keep in mind that when 'neither' is used as the subject pronoun of the sentence, the verb that follows it must be singular.
 Check out the examples:

 Among these teams,

 'Either' is another distributive pronoun that is used to refer to two options or alternatives, indicating that one or the other is applicable or desirable.
 It is often used in affirmative constructions, where a choice is being presented.
 Here are the examples:

 There are two kinds of meat.
 You can take